-The University has taken a number of measures to make the return to education on campus as good and safe as possible for both students and staff.
+The University has taken a number of measures to make education and exams on campus as good and safe as possible for both students and staff.

-The University schedules the teaching in lecture halls with half the capacity so that you can keep your distance in the hall.
+The University has since the start of the autumn semester scheduled the teaching in lecture halls with half the capacity so that you can keep your distance in the hall.

-Teaching with groups over 50 people is provided with digital support.
+Teaching with groups over 50 people has since the start of the autumn semester been provided with digital support.